redbadger/crux/docs/src/guide/migrate-per-operation-types.md

-operation, each declaring the single output it is answered with and how many times the shell resolves it. `crux_kv` 0.15 and `crux_time` 0.19 ship per-operation APIs alongside their old enum ones, and type generation hands the declared request kinds to shells as a typed handler API.
+operation, each declaring the single output it is answered with and how many times the shell resolves it. `crux_kv` 0.15 and `crux_time` 0.19 ship per-operation APIs alongside their old enum ones, and type generation hands the declared operation kinds to shells as a typed handler API.

 Nothing is removed in this release.
 The enum APIs still work, they are `#[deprecated]` with a replacement named in the warning, and you can migrate one